calimero-archive/docs/docs/getting_started/contract_management.md

 ![](../../static/img/filled-contract.png)

-he result of your method call will be displayed and you can see transaction details in the [Explorer](https://app.calimero.network/explorer/dashboard).
+The result of your method call will be displayed and you can see transaction details in the [Explorer](https://app.calimero.network/explorer/dashboard).

 ![](../../static/img/method-result-contract.png)